RIKEN-RCCS/lens3/v2/doc/design.md

 | bx:_bucket_    | bucket_record           | (\*1) Bucket data |
 | sx:_secret_    | secret_record           | (\*1) Access key pair data |

 __po:pool-name__ entry is pool data.
-It holds the static part of pool information.
+It stores the static part of pool data.

 __bd:directory__ entry is a bucket-directory.
 It is atomically assigned, because Lens3 forbids to run multiple backends on the same directory.
-Note, however, links to directories can fool the uniqueness.
+Note, however, links to directories can fool uniqueness.

 __px:pool-name__ entry is used to make a pool-name unique.
 Lens3 uses a generated random as a pool-name.

 __bx:bucket__ entry stores bucket data.
-It is atomically assigned to mutex the bucket name.
-The bucket namespace is shared by all users.
+The bucket name is assigned in mutex, because the bucket namespace is shared by all users.

 __sx:secret__ entry stores access key data.
 The key is a generated random.